syfluqs/st-internship-report/report-body.md

 Following is a brief list about the projects involving BLDC and ACIM motor drives.

-- **BLDC Motor Drive on SPC platform** : The project involved testing of a BLDC drive library already implemented by +0ST.
-An exhaustive testing and verification of the firmware library was done.
+- **BLDC Motor Drive on SPC platform** : The project involved testing of a BLDC drive library already implemented by +ST. An exhaustive testing and verification of the firmware library was done.

 - **BLDC Motor Drive on STM8 platform**: This involved design and tuning of the motor drive using the six-step commutation algorithm.
   Although, the Motor Drive power stage (MB459) was designed for both low voltage (\<35V) and high voltage(\>35V) operations but the end objective was to drive a high power BLDC motor at 48V.
 The peak power rating of the motor drive was around 300W.
 The motor drive features Over current protection, over voltage protection, BEMF sampling, Configurable one or three shunt Current Sensing, Configurable UI and user input options and regenerative braking ability.
 The Motor Drive controls speed through a PI controller and can perform torque regulation in closed loop operation.